If you want to contact me email me at: firstname.lastname@example.org

 • She holds an engineering degree from Purdue University and a Masters degree from Pepperdine University.

 • Her favorite rod is one of the bamboo sticks her husband crafts.
 “There is nothing like the sensitivity and responsiveness when casting bamboo and landing a fish!”

-• She is a Hoosier fanatic and is normally not reachable during the NCAA Basketball Tournament season.
+• She is a Big Ten fanatic and is normally not reachable during the NCAA Basketball Tournament season.

 Thanks to Craig Rullman for the Sisters Paper, the Nugget, for my passion for fly fishing & teaching.